Written in honor of Madeliene Sue Martin

 “Intentional connection with the Sacred,” is the most useful working definition of prayer I know.
 Many of us pray all the time.
 We aren’t aware of it because we define prayer in ways that limit, rather than open, our awareness of The Divine.

 Prayer is connection—intentional connection.
 Singing can be just singing; singing as a way to express love for our Creator is praying.
 Walking a labyrinth can just be strolling on a pattern; walking a labyrinth with faithful trust is praying.
 Reciting a creed can be just mouthing words; saying it as a way of affirming an important connection with The Holy is praying.

-If the thought of a friend in need and Sacred Love flow through your mind in close proximity, you are praying.
+If the thought of a friend in need and Sacred Love flows through your mind in close proximity, you are praying.
 If you, as a person of faith, join with others in writing out your deepest desires for the world community, you are praying.
-Gazing at a candle, seeing Light before you, are praying.
+Gazing at a candle, seeing Light before you is praying.
 Demonstrating for a cause based on your beliefs is praying.
-Sitting silently, focusing on your breath and a Divine name, is praying.
+Sitting silently, focusing on your breath and a Divine name is praying.

 Praying is acting in faith; whether the action is breathing in, emailing your senator, or participating in a religious ritual.

 Becoming aware of all the ways we have been praying without even knowing it brings great joy.